gurditsingh/hydeout/_posts/test.md

     val merged=nonSkewedSum.union(secondPhase)
 ```
 **Salting in Join**
 Fixing the data skew problem required salting the data sets.
-Suppose we have two data frames and one with large data and skewed on particular key. second data frame is mediam in size but we can't fit in-memory or perform broadcast join
+Suppose we have two data frames and one with large data and skewed on particular key. second data frame is medium in size but we can't fit in-memory or perform broadcast join.

+ - For Large data frame we can add salting in the particular join key and

 ## 4. MapSide Join
 To handle skewness in join one option is perform `mapside` Join. but the constraint is in advance we know the skewed keys and skewed data will be fit in memory for `mapside` join.